microsoft/playwright/docs/src/trace-viewer-intro-csharp-java-python.md

 This will record the trace and place it into the file named `trace.zip`.

 ## Opening the trace

-You can open the saved trace using Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
+You can open the saved trace using the Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
+Make sure to add the full path to where your `trace.zip` file is located.
+This should include the `test-results` directory followed by the test name and then `trace.zip`.

 ```bash js
 npx playwright show-trace trace.zip